melisa-l/fabric-rti-mcp/QUICKSTART.md

    - Press Enter

 2. **Add MCP Configuration:**
-   Copy and paste this configuration, **replacing the path** with your actual repository location:
+   Copy and paste this configuration, **replacing the values** with your actual information:

    ```json
    {